evolvedev-inc/kyrix-docs/config/data-fetching/with-kyrix-router/index.md

 ## With Kyrix Router

 You'll mostly fetch dynamic data to set metadata for a page, but you might also need this data in client as well.
-So, why refetch in client again?
+So, why refetch again?

 **You have the ability to pass this data to client with the initial html response.**